IamManlyOriginal/SZ-C-O-E/README.md

-Only fun website, only for me and my freand
+Only fun website, only for me and my friends